pkccgh/playbook/alignment.md

 # Team Alignment

-- This should be during a team meeting with all team members represented.
-- Make sure all rabbit holes have been answered.
+## Members
+Whole Team

+Question it has to answer: Is this work ready to Scope?

+Prep: Review the Pitch and identify any gaps in the solution.

+Success:
-- Make sure all shaping checklist items have been handled.
+- The checklist is handled.
-- Answer any last minute questions and unknowns.
+- Questions/Rabbit holes are resolved.
-- Review the solution and if it fits inside the appetite.
-Make adjustments if needed.
+- The work fits inside the appetite.
 - The pitch, solution, and designs match.
 - The team aligns on and documents nice to haves.